 - Grab a mini tree, a hole punch, and some pretty twine and create an Advent tree.
 Add the cards all at once, or add each card to the tree as you complete an activity.

 Tips for Printing Your Advent Activity Cards

-Now, I hate spending a ton of money on printer ink and paper, but the reality is that printing these things on regular printer paper will not give you the best results.
-I strongly recommend printing on matte photo paper (best quality), or bright white card stock.
-Card stock won’t look as good as photo paper, but at least they’ll last.
+Now, none of us want to spend a ton of money on printer ink and paper.
+But the reality is that printing these cards on regular printer paper will not give you the best results.

 Now It’s Your Turn

 Okay, so maybe I’m not yet able to keep up with the antics of a crazy elf.
 But with these Advent activity cards, you and I both can do at least someoftheChristmasthings.

 At the end of the season you’ll have some incredible memories.
 And all it takes is printing and cutting a few sheets of paper.

 These Advent activity cards are available for free to newsletter subscribers.

 All you have to do is fill in the form at the bottom of the page to get them sent right to you.
 And, if you don’t want to subscribe, the Advent activity printables are also available here for a small price.